45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 4 to 10

 There are several species of prickly pear cactus, each native to a different region and each growing to a different height.
 The smaller varieties are low-growing and typically stay under one foot tall.
-The larger varieties, however, can reach a whopping fifteen feet tall.
+The larger varieties, however, can reach a whopping 15 feet tall.
 They all grow best in full sun and dry, gritty soil.

 Despite its obvious (and not so obvious) hazards, this cactus is worthy of growing in the xeriscape landscape.
 The flowers are large and showy, blooming in an array of bright colors, including yellow, orange, and pink.